pmgokul7/pmgokul7/README.md

 - 👋 Hi, I’m @pmgokul7
 - 👀 I’m interested in learning something new
-- 🌱 I’m currently doing bca @ ses Sreekandapuram
+- 🌱 currently doing "that is none of ur business:)
 - 📫 How to reach me @ https://t.me/pmgokul7

 <!---